elysiajs/documentation/docs/patterns/trace.md

 ```

 ::: tip
-If you are using arrow function or unnamed function, **name** will become **"anonymous"**
+If you are using an arrow function or unnamed function, **name** will become **"anonymous"**
 :::

 ## Set
-Inside trace calback, you can access `Context` of the request, and can mutate the value of the request itself, for example using `set.headers` to update headers.
+Inside the trace callback, you can access `Context` of the request, and can mutate the value of the request itself, for example using `set.headers` to update headers.

-This is useful when you need support API like Server-Timing.
+This is useful when you need support an API like Server-Timing.

 ![Example of usage of Trace](/assets/server-timing.webp)